BYU-ITC-544/milestones/milestone-1/Milestone 1: Initial Design.md

 ### Submission Requirements

 Combine all of your design components into a single detailed technical document.
-Make sure to include a contents project overview, scope and purpose, and summary at the end.
-It should also contain documentation for all the above steps.
-Please refer to the grading rubric to see everything that must be included.
+Make sure to include a table of contents, project overview, scope and purpose, and summary at the end.
+It should also contain documentation for all the above steps, Including:

+1. A network diagram with IP addresses, VLANs (max 10), Subnets, etc.
+1. Justify your design decisions and state any assumptions that you have made
+1. Disaster Recovery & Firewall rules outline
+1. Policies, frameworks, and laws that need to be followed
+1. Devices that should be a physical workstation vs a VM
+1. Any technologies & software you will be using

-Submit the written technical report a PDF format, the presentation should also be submitted as a PDF.
+Submit the written technical report in a PDF format.